Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Discussion

-We believe the most significant contribution of this work lies in its efficiency and model-agnosticity.
-BUNDL elegantly utilizes MC dropout, which eliminates the need to add parameters to the original deep neural network.
+We believe the most significant contribution of this work lies in the efficiency and model-agnosticity enabled by its underlying Bayesian approach.
+By modeling uncertainty through a simple yet effective MC dropout procedure, BUNDL can implicitly identify unreliable annotations during training without requiring architectural changes or additional memory.
+This efficiency lies in stark contrast to baselines such as NAL and Self-Adapt, which introduce learnable parameters and/or must explicitly store past information.
+In addition, the MC dropout is built into the proposed loss function and does not rely on post hoc adjustments.
 While MC dropout is generally slower than a gradient update, the availability of GPUs during training allows for parallel or batch processing of each forward pass, effectively mitigating the time cost.
 Moreover, MC dropout is only required during training; during testing, BUNDL operates without any additional steps, maintaining the same efficiency as the traditional cross-entropy loss (CEL) that assumes no noise.
-Although SelfAdapt offers a similar advantage by avoiding parameter overhead, our simulated and real-world experiments suggest that it fails to effectively handle noisy labels in complex datasets like EEG.
-SelfAdapt tends to reduce overall confidence, as it lacks a mechanism for computing uncertainty within the model.
-In contrast, NAL captures model uncertainty but also introduces parameters to the deep network architecture, which increase quadratically with the number of classes.
-NAL also modifies the loss function, and the proposed complex model requires three stages of training which is both cumbersome and computationally inefficient.
-Finally, despite these modification, NAL achieves a lower performance boost than BUNDL in most cases.
+BUNDL also delivers consistently strong performance across three deep networks due to its model-agnosticity in multiple datasets, with steady improvement during training.
+Its uncertainty estimates help justify deviations from noisy labels, effectively enabling a built-in quality check.